Skip to content

 Common Mistakes to Avoid

-Offering too little.
-If your reward is $10 and a plumber call costs $150+, people won't bother.
-Make it meaningful.
+• Offering too little—if the reward is $10 and a plumber call costs $150+, people won’t bother

 Measuring Success